Satanism: Metal and rock music

 Heavy metal singer King Diamond is a member of the Church of Satan.

 During the 1960s and 1970s, several rock bands— namely the American band Coven and the British band Black Widow, employed the imagery of Satanism and witchcraft in their work.
 References to Satan also appeared in the work of those rock bands which were pioneering the heavy metal genre in Britain during the 1970s.
 For example, the band Black Sabbath made mention of Satan in their lyrics, although some of the band's members were practicing Christians, and other lyrics affirmed the power of the Christian God over Satan.
 In the 1980s, greater use of Satanic imagery was made by heavy metal bands such as Slayer, Kreator, Sodom, and Destruction.
 Bands active in the subgenre of death metal—among them Morbid Angel and Entombed, also adopted Satanic imagery, combining it with other morbid and dark imagery, such as that of zombies and serial killers.

 Satanism would come to be more closely associated with the subgenre of black metal, in which it was foregrounded over the other themes that had been used in death metal.
 A number of black metal performers incorporated self-injury into their act, framing this as a manifestation of Satanic devotion.
-The first black metal band, Venom, proclaimed themselves to be Satanists, although this was more an act of provocation than an expression of genuine devotion to the Devil.
+The first black metal band, Venom, proclaimed themselves to be Satanists, although this was more an act of provocation than an expression of genuine devotion to Satan.
 Satanic themes were also used by the black metal bands Bathory and Hellhammer.
 However, the first black metal act to more seriously adopt Satanism was Mercyful Fate, whose vocalist, King Diamond, joined the Church of Satan.
 More often than not musicians associating themselves with black metal say they do not believe in legitimate Satanic ideology and often profess to being atheists, agnostics, or religious skeptics.

 In contrast to King Diamond, various black metal Satanists sought to distance themselves from LaVeyan Satanism, for instance by referring to their beliefs as "devil worship".
 These individuals regarded Satan as a literal entity, and in contrast to Anton LaVey, they associated Satanism with criminality, suicide, and terror.
 For them, Christianity was regarded as a plague which required eradication.
 Many of these individuals, most prominently Varg Vikernes and Euronymous, were involved in the early Norwegian black metal scene.
 Between 1992 and 1996, such people destroyed around fifty Norwegian churches in arson attacks.
 Within the black metal scene, a number of musicians later replaced Satanic themes with those deriving from Heathenry, a form of neopaganism.